Super 8 (soundtrack): Reception

-Jonathan Broxton wrote "this score is one of the most impressive cinematic works of Michael Giacchino’s career.
+Jonathan Broxton of Movie Music UK wrote: "this score is one of the most impressive cinematic works of Michael Giacchino's career.
 While his TV score for Lost had the leitmotivic complexity to end all, and while his Academy Award-winning score for Up had buckets of emotional pathos, and while scores like Star Trek had a great deal of action music power and resonance, Super 8 is the first of his scores to combine all three elements together into a satisfying whole that has worked personally for me as a standalone listening experience.
 This, combined with the obvious inspiration he took from the story and its deeper meanings, as well as the clear and intentional illusions to the classic work of John Williams, makes Super 8 a winner."
-James Christopher Monger of AllMusic wrote "Spielberg and Williams' iconic themes may never find their match, but Abrams is wise to keep Giacchino as his right-hand man, as with each new collaboration, the pair inches closer and closer to greatness."
-The Joy of Movies wrote "Super 8 as a film had something special.
+James Christopher Monger of AllMusic wrote: "Spielberg and Williams' iconic themes may never find their match, but Abrams is wise to keep Giacchino as his right-hand man, as with each new collaboration, the pair inches closer and closer to greatness."
+The Joy of Movies wrote: "Super 8 as a film had something special.
 It felt genuine.
 Capturing the feeling of that point between childhood and adolescence and the feelings that come with it.
-This was a true adventure movie that wasn’t afraid to slow down and get to know its characters first and foremost like the classic films of the ‘80’s, and the music here is not afraid to do the exact same thing.
+This was a true adventure movie that wasn't afraid to slow down and get to know its characters first and foremost like the classic films of the '80's, and the music here is not afraid to do the exact same thing.
 It is mysterious, it is reflective, and it manages what only the best scores do.
 It provides the perfect emotional connection between us and the experiences of the characters.
 This is one of the best scores of the year."